razansu23-meet/Flask-Forms-with-Images-Lab/README.md

 4. Check the `UPLOAD_FOLDER` and see if the needed folder in static are there, if no create them.

+5. Uploading images to our directory:
+    -

-Now, after you're done with setting up the profile info, let's display our posts!
+Now, after you're done with setting up  info, let's display our posts!

 ##### That's so cool!
 You have just created your first advanced flask application!
 ##### Call an Instructor/TA to check your completed tasks